Registration & Breakfast

 A New Hope: Digitizing the Customer Experience

 If Amazon, Netflix, Uber and Facebook have proven one thing, it is that disrupting consumer behaviors can be highly lucrative.
-According to Harvard Business School Professor Thales S. Teixeira, each of the aforementioned companies created a short cut—in effect, reset the value proposition—for consumers across heretofore moribund (if monopolized) industries: retail, entertainment, transportation and news.
+According to Harvard Business School Professor Thales S. Teixeira, each of the aforementioned companies created a short cut—in effect, reset the value proposition—for consumers across heretofore moribund (if monopolized) industries: retail, entertainment, transportation and media.
 Each company recognized how technology could deliver a more efficient and bespoke customer experience in the age of information.
 Will the legal profession follow suit?
-This closing conversation offers case studies and a collaborative exercise around reimagining customer experience through technology.
+This closing conversation offers a spirited inquiry around reimagining customer experience through technology.
 How can law firms transform legal service delivery vis-à-vis technology as a scalable asset?

 Closing Remarks & Networking Reception